dotdister/HostsCompletion-for-PowerShell/README.md

 Installation
 -------------

-Please download `HostsCompletion.ps1` and add your Profile.ps1
+Please download `HostsCompletion.ps1` and add

 ```PowerShell
 . path/to/HostsCompletion.ps1
 ```

+to your Profile.ps1.

 Usage
 -------